AdaCore/gnatstudio/docs/users_guide/compilation.rst

 * The Add button creates a new target.
 * The Remove button removes the currently selected target.
-Note that only user-defined targets can be removed, the default targets created by GPS cannot be removed.
+Note that only user-defined targets can be removed; the default targets created by GPS cannot be removed.
-* The Clone button creates a new user-defined target which is identical to the currently selected target.
+* The Clone button creates a new user-defined target that is identical to the currently selected target.

 The configuration panel
 -----------------------

-On top of the configuration panel, one can select the Target model.
-The Model determines the graphical options available in the :guilabel:`Command line` frame.
+From the top of the configuration panel, you can select the Target model.
+That Model determines the graphical options available in the :guilabel:`Command line` frame.

 The :guilabel:`Revert` button resets all target settings to their original value.